molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/coc_umcg_research_clusters.md

 interactive user.
 We will immediately kill such processes.

 ## Part 2: Rules for owners of a group on the UMCG HPC cluster:

-The rules for users (part 1 of this Code of Conduct) also apply for group owners Group owners are responsible for :
+The rules for users (part 1 of this Code of Conduct) also apply for group owners Group owners are responsible for:

 - the research project should be registered in the UMCG research register
 - the data inside their group
 - giving or rejecting access to their group including the end-date of acces given.
 - appointing data managers for their group
 - paying the annual costs associated with their cluster group.
 For this the group owner will need to provide a budget number or “kostenplaats”.

 ### Conclusion and signature: